jerdog/devex-and-devops-success-revealHugo/content/_index.md

 >#### the combination of practices and tools designed to increase an organization's ability to deliver applications and services faster than traditional software development processes

 {{% note %}}
-When we look at DevEx through this lens, it aligns perfectly with what DevOps is....
+DevEx at it core aligns perfectly with what DevOps is....

 the combination of practices and tools designed to increase an organization's ability to deliver applications and services faster than traditional software development processes

-...along with some of the core DevOps practices.
+A few of the core DevOps principles really bring this all together.
 {{% /note %}}

 ---